khusmann/bydantic/docs/complex-data-structures.md

 advanced feature, and not necessary to use the library.

-This completes our tour of the field types and combinators available in bydantic.
+This completes our tour of the field types and combinators available in Bydantic.
 Congratulations, now you can define bitfields like a pro!

 For quick reference of field types and capabilities of the `Bitfield` class, you can check out the [Field Type Reference](field-type-reference.md) and